Curvature Invariants for accelerating Kerr-Newman black holes in (anti-)de Sitter spacetime: Abstract

 \section{Abstract}

 The curvature scalar invariants of the Riemann tensor are important in General Relativity because they allow a manifestly coordinate invariant characterisation of certain geometrical properties of spacetimes such as, among others, curvature singularities, gravitomagnetism.
-We calculate explicit analytic expessions for the set of Zakhary-McIntosh curvature invariants for accelerating Kerr-Newman black holes in (anti)-de Sitter spacetime as well as for the Kerr-Newman-(anti) de Sitter black hole.
-Explicit analytic expressions for the Kretschmann scalar are also provided for both cases.
+We calculate explicit analytic expressions for the set of Zakhary-McIntosh curvature invariants for accelerating Kerr-Newman black holes in (anti-)de Sitter spacetime as well as for the Kerr-Newman-(anti-)de Sitter black hole.
+These black hole metrics belong to the most general type D solution of the Einstein-Maxwell equations with a cosmological constant.
+Explicit analytic expressions for the Euler-Poincare density invariant, which is relevant for the computation of the Euler-Poincare characteristic $\chi(M)$, and the Kretschmann scalar are also provided for both cases.
+We perform a detailed plotting of the curvature invariants that reveal a rich structure of the spacetime geometry surrounding the singularity of a rotating, electrically charged and accelerating black hole .
+These graphs also help us in an exact mathematical way to explore the interior of these black holes.
 Our explicit closed form expressions show that the above gravitational backgrounds possess a non-trivial Hirzebruch signature density.
-Possible physical applications of this property for the electromagnetic duality anomaly in curved spacetimes are briefly discussed.
+Possible physical applications of this property for the electromagnetic duality anomaly in curved spacetimes that can spoil helicity conservation are briefly discussed.